indu98/SC-Project-Textile-Waste-Analysis/PredictiveModel_ANN/README.md

 ## Libraries Used
 Keras - A collection of high-level Neural Networks written in Python

-Numpy - Paackage fpr scientific computing using Python
+Numpy - Paackage for scientific computing using Python

 ## Run The Code
 The code is written in python and run with the standard command